Cleaning your best Keurig coffee maker can seem quite daunting because of the smaller parts involved, but we’re here to

 Tip #1 – Don’t Leave Water Sitting

-Don’t leave water sitting in your water reservoir for more than a week.
+Don’t leave water sitting in your water reservoir for more than a couple days.
 Mineral deposits will build up as the water evaporates and you will need to spend more time cleaning and descaling next time you want to use it.

 Depending on a variety of factors, mold could also start to develop inside your coffee maker, which could make you sick.
 We wrote about this in our article Mold in Coffee Maker.

 Tip #2 – Use Filtered Tap Water